 Greetings.
-I’m one of the Program Directors for SMALL.
 We’re glad you’re interested in applying.
-As many of you have the same questions about the program, I thought it would be helpful to create a list of frequently asked questions and responses.
-If you have any further question, you can reach me at sjm1 AT williams.edu.
+As many of you have the same questions about the program, we thought it would be helpful to create a list of frequently asked questions and responses.
+If you have any further question, you can reach us at [email protected].

 1. Are foreign students eligible for SMALL?
 Yes, but you must have a visa to work in the U.S.; see Question 2.
 A student F-1 visa should be sufficient, but you might need to do additional paperwork.
 Just note on your application what visa you have.